 StudyAbroadUniversities.com is a great resource to help you in this regard.

 Your ability to study abroad will be limited to the laws of the country you are trying to study in.
-Note that almost 60% of Americans who study abroad do so in Europe, though Asia and other countries are starting to become more popular.
+Note that almost 60% of Americans who study abroad do so in Europe or Asia, and other countries are starting to become more popular.

-Each year, there are over 300,000 students who study abroad from the U.S. (approximately 1.5% of students).
-These figures contrast starkly with a country like Germany, where over 50% of their students study abroad.
+Each year, there are over 300,000 students that study abroad from the U.S. (approximately 1.5% of students).
+These figures contrast starkly with a country like Germany, where around 30% of their students study abroad.

 Foreign Citizens Studying in the U.S.